NIL Laws · OH

 Revenue sharing (House settlement)

 House v.
 NCAA settlement (N.D.
-Cal., approved June 6, 2025)
+Cal., final judgment June 6, 2025)

 NIL Go clearinghouse